 Elimination of Tax on Tips and Overtime

-The bill creates a new section 224 that allows a deduction for qualified tip income through 2028.
+- The OBBBA creates new IRC section 224 that allows a deduction for qualified tip income through 2028.

 Changes to Clean Energy Incentives

-The bill proposes to accelerate the phaseout of most clean energy business tax incentives and terminate most energy credits for individuals that were enacted in recent years (e.g., through the Inflation Reduction Act).
+The bill accelerates the phaseout of most clean energy business tax incentives and terminates most energy credits for individuals that were enacted in recent years (e.g., through the Inflation Reduction Act).
 For food and beverage companies that have invested in or planned to invest in energy-efficient equipment or renewable energy sources, this could reduce potential tax credits and increase operating costs related to energy.

 SNAP (Supplemental Nutrition Assistance Program) Cuts